zloy-pingvin/unigine-texture-baker/README.md

 - If details bake with a sideways slide, press Paint skew mask, paint the problem areas white, save, enable "use skew mask" and re-bake.
 If a neighboring part imprints onto another one, use Groups (manual pairs or by-name matching).

-If details bake with a sideways slide, press **Paint skew mask**, paint the problem areas white, save, enable *use skew mask* and re-bake.
-If a neighboring part imprints onto another one, use *Groups* (manual pairs or by-name matching).

 ## Notes

 - The low-poly UV0 must be a unique layout inside the 0..1 tile (the standard +1-offset overlap workflow is supported).